enyangxxx/aliens-predators-classification/README.md

 <br>
 <img src="/readmeImg/predator.jpg" width="40%">

 The fun part of this project is a competition between human and model performance.
-I invited a very intelligent Master student from Hasso-Plattner-Institute and asks him to classify the validation images.
+I invited a very intelligent Master student from Hasso Plattner Institute and asks him to classify the validation images.
 I offered him the oppportunity to learn from the training images but he rejected the invitation.
 While the best model performance is an accuracy score of 86\%, the intelligent HPI-student achieved a result of EMPTY\% accuracy.
 His predictions for validation image are documented in the Excel file.